Sea Turtle Conservation and Nest Monitoring in Nicaragua

 Embracing eco-conscious practices, our field station operates on clean energy.
 Water for hygiene needs flows from a gravity-fed tank, ingeniously replenished via a pedal-powered mechanism connected to a well.
 Solar panels power essential areas such as the kitchen, bathrooms, and communal spaces.
 Our kitchen is equipped with modern amenities including a refrigerator and coolers for storing provisions.
 Volunteers have access to water, coffee and tea throughout your stay.
 Our water supply is sourced from Leon and meticulously filtered, ensuring purity and sustainability.

 While Wi-Fi is not available on site, there is excellent phone signal.
+Should you plan to get a local SIM, it’s essential that you bring a network unlocked phone.
 We recommend getting a local SIM card from Tigo or Claro.
 Additionally, guests can conveniently access Wi-Fi at a nearby eco-lodge, just 500 metres away.